jfeng530/Word-Tetris/README.md

 # Installation
   ### Prerequisites
   Word Tetris is built on Ruby, Ruby on Rails & PostgreSQL.
-Make sure you have the latest versions of all four components installed before cloning this repo.
+Make sure you have the latest versions of all components installed before cloning this repo.
 You can find their official installation guides below:

   - [Ruby](https://www.ruby-lang.org/en/documentation/installation/)
   - [Ruby On Rails](https://guides.rubyonrails.org/v5.0/getting_started.html)